Timnath, Colorado: Government

 Timnath is a Home Rule Town, governed by a Town Council, which consists of five elected officials - one Mayor and four Council Members, all positions are elected "at large," meaning that candidates come from all areas of the town.
 Elected officials serve 4 year terms.

 Council meetings are open, public meetings where the Council makes town decisions and creates local laws and policies.
 The Council holds regular meetings on the second and fourth Tuesday of each month at 6 p.m.
-Unless otherwise noted, all meetings are held at the Town Administration Building at 4800 Goodman Street.
+Unless otherwise noted, all meetings are held at the Town Hall Building at 4750 Signal Tree Drive.

 The Town Council appoints the Town Manager who is responsible for the administration and daily operations of the Town.

 Police services are provided by the Timnath Police Department and the Larimer County Sheriff's Department.
 Fire protection is provided by Poudre Fire Authority.

 Demographics

+2020 census

+As of the 2020 census, there were 6,487 people, 2,002 households, and 1,814 families residing in the town.
+The population density was 988.1 PD/sqmi.
+There were 2,213 housing units.
+The racial makeup of the town was 83.8% White, 0.6% African American, 0.3% Native American, 4.7% Asian, 0.0% Pacific Islander, 1.6% from some other races and 9.0% from two or more races.
+Hispanic or Latino of any race were 8.3% of the population.
+33.2% of residents were under the age of 18, 6.8% were under 5 years of age, and 14.5% were 65 and older.